 To get a simulation of fabric on a screen, select View > Simulation (9 levels, each next is better, but also slower).
 You can zoom in or zoom out from the Zoom menu, or by pressing + and – on the keyboard, or using Ctrl and mouse wheel, or by Zoom in and Zoom out .
 The current zoom factor is displayed on the top of the main window.

 We got pretty close to the original, didn’t we?

-It is true – the weave is too big to be printed out.
+If you need for some reason to print that weave – it is too big to fit the A4 or letter paper size.
 But ArahWeave has a special weave compression printout function, which detects repeats in the weave and prints a smaller weave with indication of repeats.

 If you have a very big printer, and the cost of ink and paper are not important to you, you are of course free to print out the weave at its full size 😉

-If you have electronic dobbies on your loom, you do not need to print out the weave at all, since you can transfer the weave directly from ArahWeave to the dobby using smart card and appropriate reader/writer device.
+If you have electronic dobbies on your loom, you do not need to print out the weave at all, since you can transfer the weave directly from ArahWeave to the dobby over the network, USB memory stick or a smart card and appropriate reader/writer device.
 But the weave printout is still useful for documentation purposes.
 For some customers, we have put their weave “printout” pictures on line on a web server, so their weave database is available to anyone within the company at all times.